Rowena-h/MCLfilter/README.md

 -h, --help | Display these options
--i, --input | An MCL output file containing clusters of gene names on one line, separated by tabs -t, --taxa | A file containing a list of the taxon names used in the orthologue clustering -m, --min | Minimum number of taxa required in a cluster i.e. amount of missing data allowed (must not exceed total number of genomes)
+-i, --input | An MCL output file containing clusters of gene names on one line, separated by tabs -t, --taxa | A file containing a list of the taxon names used in the orthologue clustering -m, --minimum | Minimum number of taxa required in a cluster i.e. amount of missing data allowed (must not exceed total number of genomes)
 -f, --fasta | Directory of fasta files from which orthologues were clustered -l, --length | Minimum sequence length, default 180